yassir-elkobi/car-price-linear/README.md

 ## Learning Goals

-This project was developed as part of the author’s journey to learn and demonstrate machine learning engineering skills.
+This project was developed as part of my journey to learn and demonstrate machine learning engineering skills.
 The primary learning goal was to **implement regression models from scratch** and integrate them into a full web application.